barotto/libRocketDoc/pages/cpp_manual/getting_started.md

 ### Setting up the build environment

-{{page.lib_name}} is developed following the C++11 standard and to be used on the following platforms:
+{{page.lib_name}} is developed for use on the following platforms:

-* Windows 32/64bit, compiling with Microsoft Visual Studio 2015+.
+* Windows 32-bit compiling with Microsoft Visual Studio 2005-2010.
-* macOS Intel 32/64bit, compiling with GCC 4.8+.
+* MacOSX Intel 32/64bit compiling with GCC 4.
-* Linux, compiling with GCC 4.8+.
+* Linux compiling with GCC 4.

 #### Visual Studio